transcom/terraform-aws-rds-snapshot-cleaner/README.md

 Creates an AWS Lambda function to clean up manual RDS snapshots on a scheduled interval using [milmove-aws-tools](https://github.com/transcom/milmove-aws-tools).

 Creates the following resources:

 * IAM role for Lambda function find and delete expired RDS snapshots for a defined RDS instance.
-* CloudWatch Event to trigger Lambda function on a schedule.
+* CloudWatch Events to trigger Lambda function on a schedule.
 * AWS Lambda function to actually delete excess manual RDS snapshots.